McManford/API_Challenge/README.md

 meteor npm install --save fuzzy-matching
 ```

-Run it, by default 3000:
+Run it, by default it runs on port 3000:

 ```bash
 meteor run